 Further regulations relating to internal examiners:

-In some cases, if they have not had any academic involvement with the candidate’s project, it may be appropriate to appoint the student’s advisor as an internal examiner.
+In some cases, if they have not had any academic involvement with the candidate’s project, it may be appropriate to appoint the PGR’s advisor as an internal examiner.
 In such cases approval to exceptionally appoint the advisor must be sought by the supervisor from the appropriate PGR Director/PG Tutor.

 In exceptional circumstances, a supervisor may apply to the relevant Faculty/School PGR committee to request approval to appoint an internal examiner where they have been involved with a candidate’s end of year assessments, more than once during their programme.